himazawa/bento/README.md

 We tested this config with `vcxsrv` and `cygwin`.

-- `vcxsrv` : just start XLaunch and follow the setup
+- `vcxsrv`: just start XLaunch and follow the setup
-- `cygwin` you have to [install xorg](https://x.cygwin.com/docs/ug/setup.html) first, then start XLaunch.
+- `cygwin`: you have to [install xorg](https://x.cygwin.com/docs/ug/setup.html) first, then start XLaunch.

 ## Installation